 In a two-sample experiment, two populations are identified.
-For example, a researcher might be interested in reaction times after participants drink caffeinated or decaffeinated coffee.
-In experimental research designs, at least two groups experience different treatments, which are the levels of the independent variable.
-This chapter focuses on comparing two groups, but future chapters will teach you how to compare more than two groups.
-In a two-sample experiment, groups are frequently identified as an experimental group, which receives the treatment of interest, and a control group, which is a comparison group that does not receive the treatment.
-A sample from each population is measured using the same dependent variable and sample means for each group are calculated.
-The goal is to determine if the mean of the populations that the groups came from are significantly different, which would indicate that the treatment had some effect.
-One way experiments can minimize the influence of extraneous variables is by using random assignment to place participants into their group.
+The two populations might be reaction times after drinking caffeinated or decaffeinated coffee or test anxiety scores during the semester versus during finals week.
+In experimental research designs, two (or more) groups experience different treatments, which are the levels of the independent variable.
+Groups are frequently identified as an experimental group, which receives the treatment of interest, and a control group, which is a comparison group that does not receive the treatment.
+A sample from each population is measured on the dependent variable and sample means are calculated.
+The goal is to determine if the mean of the populations that the groups came from are different, which would indicate that the treatment had some effect.

 Paired-samples designs are two-group experiments in which the scores consist of pairs.
 In these designs, one member of the pair frequently serves in the experimental group and the other in the control group.
-The pairs might exist before the experiment begins (natural pairs) or might be formed by matching the participants on some pretested variable related to the dependent variable (matched pairs).
+The pairs might exist before the experiment begins (natural pairs) or might be formed by matching the participants on some variable related to the dependent variable (matched pairs).
 In some cases, participants experience a before-and-after design (repeated measures), in which case they are paired with themselves; repeated measures is the most common paired-samples design.
 The t distribution for a paired-samples design has N - 1 degrees of freedom, where N is the number of pairs.

-Independent-samples designs occur when there is no logical reason to pair scores across treatments (or a treatment and control group).
-Random assignment is often used to assign individuals to the two groups being compared.
+Independent-samples designs occur when the scores are not paired in any logical way.
+Instead, random assignment is often used to assign individuals to the two groups.
 The t distribution for an independent-samples design has $N_1 + N_2 - 2$ degrees of freedom.